ls1intum/Artemis/docs/dev/setup/bamboo-bitbucket-jira.rst

                password: <bamboo-admin-password>
                token: <bamboo-admin-token>   # step 10.1
                artemis-authentication-token-value: <artemis-authentication-token-value>   # step 7

+  Make sure that the specified urls are reachable from the Artemis server and the CI and VCS servers are reachable from each other. e.g. if you run the Atlassian suite in containers and Artemis on your host machine, you may have to use `docker.for.mac.host.internal` or `host.docker.internal` as the url for the Atlassian suite.

 #.
 Also, set the server URL in ``src/main/resources/config/application-local.yml``: